Tax Deductions for Charter Yacht Ownership

 Owning a new yacht is a marvelous experience that shouldn’t be diminished by the difficulty of paying for it.
 For years, yacht buyers have structured their ownership in a legitimate manner that allows them to write-off the purchase price of the yacht and deduct most ownership expenses against their employment income.

-The key to understanding why yachts placed in charter can generate significant tax benefits is that these are the same tax benefits available to businesses for the purchase of business equipment.
-When you place your yacht in a charter management program, you are converting it from a personal asset to a business asset.
-As a charter management business, Nicholson Yachts has witnessed yacht owners reduce the costs of purchasing and owning their yacht by over 50% through a combination of charter income and tax deductions.
-Savings vary depending on the size of the yacht and the location in which it is placed in charter.
+The reason yachts placed in charter can generate significant tax benefits is that these are the same tax benefits available to businesses for the purchase of business equipment.
+When you place your yacht in a charter management program, you then convert the boat from a personal asset to a business asset.
+Because we are a charter management business, we see yacht owners reduce the costs of buying and owning a yacht.
+In some cases by over 50% as a result of charter income and tax deductions.
+Savings will vary depending on the size of the yacht and the location in which it is placed in charter.

-Here is a summary of the tax and income benefits available to the owners of new yachts purchased and placed in charter.
+Below is a brief summary of the tax and income benefits available to the owners of new yachts purchased and placed in charter.
 Remember, tax laws can and do change.
 Therefore it is important to work with a professional tax advisor for current information.

 - Under Section 179 of the Internal Revenue Code, you can take a one-time expense deduction in the year of purchase equal to the purchase price of your yacht up to a maximum deduction of $500,000.